Contextual Dynamic Pricing with Strategic Buyers

 The performance of the pricing policy is evaluated via a (cumulative) regret, which is the cumulative expected revenue loss against a clairvoyant policy that possesses complete knowledge of both the valuation model parameters and the true features of buyers in advance, and always offers the revenue-maximizing price.
-Theoretically, we prove that our strategic dynamic pricing policy achieves a regret upper bound of $O(\sqrt{T})$, where $T$ is the time horizon.
+Theoretically, we prove that our strategic dynamic pricing policies achieve a regret upper bound of $O(\sqrt{T})$, where $T$ is the time horizon.
+Importantly, we establish an $\Omega(\sqrt{T})$ regret lower bound of any pricing policy in our problem setting, indicating the optimality of our pricing policy.
 In a strategic environment, the seller faces the challenge of not having direct access to the true buyer features.
 This lack of direct observation makes it difficult for the seller to accurately learn the true value associated with each buyer, as the true value is inherently determined by these unobservable features.
 Importantly, our policy is not a mere amalgamation of existing dynamic pricing policies and strategic behavior handling algorithms.
 Our policy can also accommodate the scenario when the marginal cost of manipulation is unknown in advance.
 To account for it, we simultaneously estimate the valuation parameter and the cost parameter in the online pricing policy, where the cost of manipulation is inferred via a small portion of repeated buyers in the exploration and exploitation stages.
-In theory, our strategic dynamic pricing policy with unknown manipulation cost is also shown to achieve an $O(\sqrt{T})$ regret bound.
 In contrast, we prove that any non-strategic pricing policy has an $\Omega(T)$ regret lower bound, indicating the necessity of considering strategic dynamic pricing in our problem.